all about dubai culture village old world charm with a modern touch in 2024

 Read Also: How to Check Dubai Visa Status Online

-Currently, there are no schools yet completed in the site but numerous reputable ones are situated in the neighboring regions, particularly Al Garhoud and Oud Metha, both 10 minutes away: Cambridge International School, The Indian High School, Dubai Gem Private School, St. Mary's Catholic High School and the like.
+Currently, there are no schools yet completed on the site but numerous reputable ones are situated in the neighbouring regions, particularly Al Garhoud and Oud Metha, both 10 minutes away: Cambridge International School, The Indian High School, Dubai Gem Private School, St. Mary's Catholic High School and the like.
 Al Garhoud also offers University options together with Dubai Healthcare City: European University College, Mohammed Bin Rashid University Of Medicine and Health Sciences, The American College Of Dubai, Emirates Aviation University, etc.